grand1nqu1s1tor/AI-Project_1/readme.md

 Contributions are welcome.
 Please feel free to fork the repository and submit pull requests.
 For major changes, open an issue first to discuss what you would like to change.

+## DS Used
+Algorithms like A* use priority queues to determine the shortest path on a graph.
+Nodes or vertices are explored based on their priority, which is usually a combination of the cost to reach the node and an estimate of the cost to reach the goal from that node.
+This ensures that the most promising paths are explored first.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)